 The green outfit she wore on the first day was the least expensive of the four outfits:

 - First Outfit: $3,702.96

 - Fourth Outfit: $6,525.30

-Because she is a member of the royal family, Meghan cannot accept free clothes from designers.
+Since Meghan is a member of the royal family, she cannot accept free clothes from designers.
 Before she was married, she had to buy her own clothes.
-Now that she is married she doesn't have to use her own money for clothes and official travels.
+Now that she is married, she doesn't have to use her own money for clothes and official travels.